-- 1. Vehicular Parking Requirements

-- a.
-Parking may be provided by one or more of the following options:

-- (1) On-site.

-- (2) Off-site within 650 feet of the Project site located on: - (a) Adjacent public streets, excluding areas covered by the Neighborhood Parking Program and subject to approval by DTM.
-A parking study may be required; and/or - (b) A nearby parking lot or structure through a Shared Parking agreement with the City or a third party. - b.
-The requirements of this Subsection do not apply to property developed primarily for Parking use. - c.
+- 1. Vehicular Parking Requirements - a.
+Parking may be provided by one or more of the following options: - (1) On-site. - (2) Off-site in the following locations: - (a) Within the Park/Euclid and Kino Subdistricts if available on Adjacent public streets when and located within 650 feet of the Project site, excluding areas covered by the Neighborhood Parking Program and subject to approval by DTM.
+A parking study may be required; and/or - (b) Within the Bungalow and Mid-Century Subdistricts if available on Adjacent public streets when-and located within 300 feet of the Project site, excluding areas covered by the Neighborhood Parking Program and subject to approval by DTM.
+A parking study may be required; and/or - (c) A parking lot or structure within 650 feet of the Project site through a Shared Parking agreement with the City or a third party. - b.
+The requirements of this Subsection do not apply to property developed primarily for Parking use.

+- c.
 Vehicular parking shall be provided in accordance with UDC parking ratios, except for those uses indicated in Table III.H.1, below. - d.
 In Mixed-Use Developments where no more than fifty (50) percent of the GFA is dedicated to Alcoholic Beverage and Food Services, parking may be provided at a ratio of one (1) space/500 sq. ft.
 GFA. - e.
 An Individual Parking Plan ("IPP") based on best practices may be submitted when the actual uses are determined and for any combination of permitted uses within the SMD.
 The IPP may include vehicular parking reductions based on Shared Parking, mode split, peak-use times, etc. - f.
 Tandem Parking for motor vehicles is allowed for valet parking, Car Share parking and assigned/reserved private spaces for residential uses within a Mixed-Use Development.